ToyotaCRDL/mahos/misc/paper/paper.md

 This assumption enables the transparent configuration of the whole system; it can be written in a single TOML configuration file.

-Since the messages can be delivered across computers even with different platforms (operating systems), we can build up multi-computer system easily and flexibly.
+Since the messages can be delivered across computers even with different platforms (operating systems), we can build up a multi-computer system flexibly.
-For example, if an instrument has the driver only for Windows but we have to use Linux for rest of the system, we can run a driver node on the Windows host and access it from the other nodes on the Linux.
+For example, if an instrument has a driver only for Windows but we have to use Linux for the rest of the system, we can run a driver node on the Windows host and access it from the other nodes on the Linux.
 All it takes to move a node from one host to another is to change a few lines in the configuration file.

-The data transparency is the best effect brought to `MAHOS` by adopting the distributed messaging approach.
+High data and service accessibility are the best benefits brought to `MAHOS` by adopting the distributed messaging approach.
-Notable examples can be listed as below.
+Notable examples can be listed below.

-- The data published by measurement logics (nodes in 2nd layer defined in Summary) can be A) visualized in the GUI (3rd layer) node and B) processed and analyzed in interactive console such as IPython or Jupyter, simultaneously.
+- The data published by a measurement logic (node in 2nd layer defined in Summary) can be simultaneously A) visualized in a GUI (3rd layer) node and B) processed and analyzed in an interactive console such as IPython or Jupyter.
-- It is straightforward to conduct an initial measurement using GUI node, and then write ad-hoc script to run many measurements with different parameters because the GUI node and the script are seen as equivalent clients from the measurement logic node.
+- It is straightforward to conduct an initial measurement using a GUI node, and then write an ad-hoc automation script to run many measurements with different parameters because the GUI node and the script are seen as equivalent clients from the measurement logic node.
 The GUI will visualize the data even when the measurement is started by the script.
 - We can inspect the instrument's status or perform ad-hoc operations on the instrument at run time without shutting down any nodes.
-This is because the operation requests from measurement logic nodes and ad-hoc ones are equivalent from the perspective of instrument driver (1st layer) node.
+This is because the operation requests from measurement logic nodes and ad-hoc ones are equivalent from the perspective of the instrument driver (1st layer) node.

-The transportation overhead could be the downside of networked messaging if one deals with very large data such as high resolution images produced at high rate.
+The transportation overhead could be the downside of networked messaging if one deals with very large data such as high-resolution images produced at a high rate.
-However, this overhead can be reduced significantly by running the relevant nodes as threads in single process, and use intra-process transportation.
+However, this overhead can be reduced significantly by running the relevant nodes as threads in a single process and using intra-process transportation.
-This switching can be performed by only modifying and adding several lines in the configuration file thanks to the ZeroMQ providing both networked (e.g. TCP) and intra-process transportations.
+This switching can be performed by only modifying and adding several lines in the configuration file thanks to ZeroMQ providing both networked (e.g. TCP) and intra-process transportation.

 Along with the base framework above, `MAHOS` currently comes with a confocal microscope and optically detected magnetic resonance (ODMR) measurement implementations